dgroomes/github-pages-dynamic-viewer/wish-list.md

     handling in the framework.
 In my case I chose to duplicate the handling code for non-arrays with the handling code for arrays instead of getting too abstract and frameworky.
 "Non-frameworky" is the whole spirit of this application after all because we are trying to remove the framework (React)!
+* DONE De-react `<ul>` element creation
+* DONE Implementing requires addressing another problem: the clearing of existing content via the overly invasive `parentEl.innerHTML = '';` assignment in the shim.
+That assignment was always a shortcoming but now it is revealing itself as a real problem because it causes the `h3` "Configuration" heading to be deleted.
+How to solve this?
+This is the heavy-hitting stuff and it would require us to actually re-implement React's virtual DOM diffing and other state management things.
+I think for this toy app, the essential requirements of the app actually does not need state management.
+Can we afford to kind of "squash" the lifecycle of the application to just an "initialization phase" where it paints the DOM for the first time with all the data (the markdown directory listing and the document content) and just be done with it?
+Locking in the initialization to just that would eliminate the problem of duplicating elements in the DOM and thus free us from the virtual DOM diffing stuff (in theory)
+    * Design idea: can we keep track of all React components globally and track an "initialized flag"?
+Answer: yes
+    * Design idea #2: in `React.createElement` (or the facade) do we have access to the component instance?
+Is it equal to the `this` reference?
+If so, we have any easy view of the overall state and can reference our "initialization/tethering" states.
+UPDATE: now I'm confused but curious; at runtime, `this` is equal to React's global context thing when the execution is inside `myCreateElement`.
+I really don't get that.
+How does that work?
+      Shouldn't `this` be equal to either the component itself (if you go up one frame in the call stack, `this` does indeed become the Component instance, for example SourceBrowser) or `window`?
+I'm bewildered.
+UPDATE: Oh it should be obvious, when I invoke `React.createElement` of course the `this` is `React`.
+I must have been thinking in terms of Java and `static` methods where there is no `this` but `React` *is* indeed an object and therefore a `this`.
+    * Design idea 2b:
+      1. DOES NOT WORK (in JavaScript classes, you need to use `this` to reference instance properties so I would have to change the React API for `React.createElement` to `this.React.createElement` which I won't do) Hackery to get `this` to reference the instances.
+Prototype a `MyReactComponent` base class that sets an instance field named `React` which should shadow the actual `React`.
+This will probably be a problem and so actually make the field be a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to the real React.
+      2. Implement a kind of "gate" strategy where on any calls to `render`, we will set a `hasRendered` flag for the component which we should be able to do if we get `this` working.
+Then, on calls to `tetherElements` we will check the parent element and traverse to its owning React component (using <https://stackoverflow.com/a/39165137>) and check a flag called `hasTethered`.
+If false, then do the tethering and then set the flag to true.
+If true, then skip.
+         This should ensure that a particular instance of a React component only ever initializes once, which of course is not at all what React is about but it does satisfy our own toy app, and thus our "requirements".
+    * DONE Design idea #3: Can we proxy the `render` method and add our own pointcut?
+That's all we really want, so we can add code to only actually execute it once.
+ANSWER: yes we can!
+See `base-component.js`.
+        * Do the "gate" thing described in "Design idea 2b.2"